austinchun21/RoboND-Rover-Project/README.md

 [//]: # (Image References)
-[image_0]: ./misc/rover_image.jpg
 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)
 # Search and Sample Return Project

-![alt text][image_0]

-This project is modeled after the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html) and it will give you first hand experience with the three essential elements of robotics, which are perception, decision making and actuation.
-You will carry out this project in a simulator environment built with the Unity game engine.
+This project is modeled after the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html) and it gives a first hand experience with the three essential elements of robotics, which are perception, decision making and actuation.
+The project uses a simulator environment built with the Unity game engine.

 ## The Simulator
-The first step is to download the simulator build that's appropriate for your operating system.
+First, download the simulator build that's appropriate for your operating system.
 Here are the links for [Linux](https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Linux_Roversim.zip), [Mac](	https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Mac_Roversim.zip), or [Windows](https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Windows_Roversim.zip).

 You can test out the simulator by opening it up and choosing "Training Mode".
 Use the mouse or keyboard to navigate around the environment and see how it looks.

 ## Dependencies
-You'll need Python 3 and Jupyter Notebooks installed to do this project.
+You'll need Python 3 and Jupyter Notebooks installed.
 The best way to get setup with these if you are not already is to use Anaconda following along with the [RoboND-Python-Starterkit](https://github.com/ryan-keenan/RoboND-Python-Starterkit).

 Here is a great link for learning more about [Anaconda and Jupyter Notebooks](https://classroom.udacity.com/courses/ud1111)